DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 sufficiently incentivized.
 To evaluate where to address this shortcoming, we have identified the following challenges:

--   **Lack of benefit for the individual**: The primary motivation for sustainable research software is the common benefit, rather than the individual benefit.
-While directing resources towards sustainable research software may in the short run yield disadvantages for the developing individual (e.g., fewer paper publications) (Bangerth and Heister 2014; Prins et al. 2015), it is clearly beneficial for the research community as a whole, as it enables better and more research by freeing funds for actual research rather than (repetitive) software development.
+**Lack of benefit for the individual**: Currently, the primary motivation for
+    sustainable research software is the common benefit, rather than the individual benefit.
+It is  clearly beneficial for the research community as a whole to direct resources towards sustainable research software, as it enables better and more research by freeing funds for domain research rather than (repetitive) software development.
+But the developers are often even at a disadvantage (e.g., they publish less papers, Bangerth and Heister 2014; Prins et al. 2015), which in turn prevents sustainable research software.

 -   **Lack of awareness**: Research software sustainability (cf. (Venters et al. 2014; Goble 2014; Druskat 2016; Katz 2018)) and